 - 13 hours/week saved: Teachers using AI-based grading and admin tools (McKinsey)

-These stats reflect what I’ve seen on the ground—efficiency, personalization, and engagement all improve when AI is used smartly.
+These statistics reflect what I’ve observed on the ground—efficiency, personalization, and engagement all improve when AI is used effectively.

 Advantages and Disadvantages of Artificial Intelligence in Education